 As a man of culture, Spengler included in his writings sprinklings of Hegel, Goethe, Nietzsche, and others, building, he suggested, on what passed as wisdom from the old greats.
 Hegel's belief that history was a journey of spirit was compatible with Spengler's view of history.

 Spengler entertained a great man theory of history.
 He saw great men as embodying a spirit quality that elevated a civilization.
-Mustering his understanding of great men and social development, he voted for Hitler in 1932.
+Mustering his power at penetrating recognition and understanding great men, Spengler voted for Hitler in 1932.

 But Spengler became disappointed with Hitler.
 He met Hitler after Hitler became chancellor, and he found him insufficiently cultured and therefore inadequate as a Great Man.
 Also he thought that Hitler was not mobilizing Germany's strength adequately enough to meet the challenges of Germany's enemies.

 Spengler died in 1936, not long after writing that Man is,

 ... too shallow and cowardly to endure the fact of the mortality of everything living.
 He wraps it up in rose-colored progress-optimism, he heaps upon it the flowers of literature, he crawls behind the shelter of ideals so as not to see anything.